Chairman and Executive Producer, Chocolate Moose Media

 “I grasped then the importance of living and working outside of one’s comfort zone for the benefit of others,” he told a Carleton University audience in 2015, after receiving an honorary doctorate.

 After spending his childhood in Calcutta, Mr. Kharas attended high school in Pennsylvania as an exchange student.
-He stayed in the U.S. for his undergraduate studies and considered attending Harvard for a Master’s degree in international affairs.
-But John Sigler, the former chair of the Norman Paterson School for International Affairs, convinced him to come to Carleton in 1979.
+He stayed in the U.S. for his undergraduate studies and considered attending Harvard for a master’s degree in international affairs.
+But John Sigler, a former director of the Norman Paterson School of International Affairs, convinced him to come to Carleton in 1979.